 Depending on the size of the asset pool and your ex’s cooperation, a judge working out how property will be split is usually not going to be a great outcome for either party.
+Whether you were de facto or married usually doesn’t matter here.
 The best outcome is often achieved by a negotiated settlement with the assistance of an experienced family lawyer and this avoids the cost and uncertainty of court orders.
 We have compiled a simple list of a few tips to help you achieve a fair property settlement.

 What’s in the property pool?

 Hiring experts on a joint basis helps to value assets in the property pool so your family lawyer can better negotiate your entitlements.
 Liabilities should be thought of too, so getting an accountant on board can help you work out tax implications.
 You won’t get a successful negotiation without knowing what needs to be divided.